 Lonicera sempervirens 'Major Wheeler' - HONEYSUCKLE VINE 'MAJOR WHEELER' (TRUMPET HONEYSUCKLE)

-This outstanding selection of a native climbing honeysuckle is landscape friendly, very healthy and mildew resistant.
-Work horse bloomer from late spring till summer (and another early fall flush of blooms if cut back).
+This outstanding selection of a native, fast growing, climbing honeysuckle is landscape friendly, very healthy and mildew resistant.
 Highly ornamental, vigorous and attractive to hummingbirds!
-Heat and humidity tolerant; fast growing climber.

 Deciduous plant with clusters of non-scented, scarlet/orange trumpet flowers in the early summer.
 The flowers are cross pollinated by Ruby-Throated Hummingbirds, and bring red berries that can be occasionally eaten by songbirds.